nategri/nematoduino/README.md

 * Ability to run on the extremely flexible Arduino UNO platform
 * A biologically motivated conntectome-motor interface

-In its current form the nematoduino software consumes 13542 bytes (42%) of the program memory of an UNO-compatible board, and 825 bytes (40%) of the SRAM, leaving plenty of room for experimentation and further development.
+In its current form the nematoduino software consumes 13542 bytes (42%) of the program memory of an UNO-compatible board, with global variables consuming 825 bytes (40%) of the SRAM, leaving plenty of room for experimentation and further development.
 It's my hope that nematoduino will end up in the hands of a lot of students and neurorobotics hobbyists!

 ## Locomotion